Matthew Low

 Postgraduate education

-I have developed two PhD level courses that I teach each year through the SLU doctoral research schools.
+I teach two postgraduate courses each year through the SLU doctoral research schools.
 These courses were designed to fill a gap in the teaching of modern statistical programming and modelling skills to post-graduate researchers

 Programming in R